ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

-For both the cut-off, and the offset distance, there is a single input value which takes effect in all three co-ordinate directions if a wall is present in the corrsponding direction.
+For both the cut-off, and the offset distance, there is a single input value which takes effect in all three co-ordinate directions if a wall is present in the corresponding direction.
 In practice, the lubrication correction between wall and colloid should be very robust.